gwdg/matrix-doc/content/settings/_index.en.md

 ![Screenshot of the settings menu language and video](/images/06_Settings-Media_en.png)

 Fortunately, 1:1 calls start end-to-end encrypted by default.
-To really trust this encryption with a good feeling, users:inside can perform the key comparison with interlocutor:inside.
+To really trust this encryption with a good feeling, users can perform the key comparison with their discussion partner.
 To ensure that this also applies to all devices of these conversational partners, Matrix users must in turn verify the keys of all their devices with each other (technical term: cross-signing).
 If you follow the instructions below, this can be done very conveniently.

 ## Security & Privacy
 In the **Security & Privacy** tab you will find all your devices that have been used by the Matrix account so far.